Node Overload.

 And this memory would also be one of them.

 Even though I had been checked out by a doctor I was still convinced I had cancer and I could not stop thinking that I was soon going to die.
 I just knew that I was going to end up like Perry and it scared the hell out of me.
-I now needed reassurance almost daily that I was going to die and I found myself visiting public libraries all over the city on my route.
+I now needed to seek reassurance daily that I was going to die and I found myself visiting public libraries all over the city while on my route.
 I spent hours reading and studying medical journals when I should have been working.
-I also purchased a medical encyclopedia with detailed descriptions of every type of cancer.
-I learned so much that even to this day I still consider myself a self-proclaimed expert on the workings of the human lymphatic system.
+I also purchased my own medical encyclopedia with detailed descriptions of every type of cancer.
+I learned so much that even to this very day I still consider myself a self-proclaimed expert on the workings of the human lymphatic system.

 Seriously, ask me a question about human lymph nodes and I bet I could answer it.